Haydn Sherley: Career

 The NZBC was dissolved in 1975 with Radio New Zealand becoming responsible for radio broadcasting in New Zealand.
 That year, Sherley was seconded to National Radio (now Radio New Zealand National) and became a senior executive producer in charge of announcing staff on both National Radio and the Concert Programme.
 He also started his long-running radio programme, In a Mellow Tone, in 1975.
 Originally called Gentle on your Mind, and later Music to Midnight, the format of In a Mellow Tone continued for over thirty years.
 Sherley was an avid jazz enthusiast, and his programme was a showcase of jazz from both New Zealand and around the world.
-The show's name came from Duke Ellington’s tune of the same name, with the original theme being performed by the Buddy Bregman Orchestra.
-Later Manhattan Transfer’s version of the song became the theme for the programme.
+The show's name came from Duke Ellington's tune of the same name, with the original theme being performed by the Buddy Bregman Orchestra.
+Later The Manhattan Transfer's version of the song became the theme for the programme.

 Sherley actually retired in 1989, but for only six months.
 After this temporary retirement, he returned to National Radio to continue with a number of projects, including such shows as Take Five and to narrate the series, Last of the World Wars.

 The final In a Mellow Tone was aired on Radio New Zealand National on 21 March 2007, followed by a tribute show hosted by Wayne Mowat on 23 March.
 During July and August 2007, Radio New Zealand National replayed a selection of In a Mellow Tone programmes from 2004 to 2006 as a tribute to Sherley.